apache/kafka/config/kraft/README.md

 nothing in the log, which would cause all metadata to be lost.

 # Missing Features
-We do not yet support generating or loading KIP-630 metadata snapshots.
-This means that after a while, the time required to restart a broker will become very large.
-This is a known issue and we are working on completing snapshots for the next release.

-We also don't support any kind of upgrade right now, either to or from KRaft mode.
-This is another important gap that we are working on.
+We don't support any kind of upgrade right now, either to or from KRaft mode.
+This is an important gap that we are working on.

 Finally, the following Kafka features have not yet been fully implemented:

-* Support for certain security features: configuring an Authorizer, setting up SCRAM, delegation tokens, and so forth
+* Support for certain security features: configuring a KRaft-based Authorizer, setting up SCRAM, delegation tokens, and so forth
-* Support for transactions and exactly-once semantics
-* Support for adding partitions to existing topics
-* Support for partition reassignment
+  (although note that you can use authorizers such as `kafka.security.authorizer.AclAuthorizer` with KRaft clusters, even if they are ZooKeeper-based: simply define `authorizer.class.name` and configure the authorizer as you normally would).
 * Support for some configurations, like enabling unclean leader election by default or dynamically changing broker endpoints
 * Support for KIP-112 "JBOD" modes
-* Support for KIP-631 controller metrics

-We've tried to make it clear when a feature is not supported in the early access release, but you may encounter some rough edges.
+We've tried to make it clear when a feature is not supported in the preview release, but you may encounter some rough edges.
 We will cover these feature gaps incrementally in the `trunk` branch.

 # Debugging
 If you encounter an issue, you might want to take a look at the metadata log.